 Clarke Field has been the home of Princeton baseball for 40 years and is named for Bill Clarke, a former Major League catcher for the Baltimore Orioles who became Princeton’s first head coach upon his retirement in 1909.
 Clarke coached on-and-off through 1944, compiling a record of 564-322-10 in 36 seasons.

 The field took the place of University Field, which stood where the E-Quad stands today.
 The first game played at Clarke Field came on March 31, 1961 when the Tigers lost to Massachusetts 4-2 in their season opener.
-Since that game, Princeton has played to a 422-277-6 (.603) record at Clarke Field and has had only eight seasons below .500 at home in that span.

 The field is a sunken diamond with hills along both the first and third base lines.
 Permanent seats are built into the first-base line berm and bleachers are located atop the third-base line berm.
 Behind the plate, there is an indoor press box with a new public address sound system.

 In Princeton’s continuing effort to keep the field in top condition, a brand new infield was installed and the outfield fences were repositioned in the fall of 2005.
 In the infield, the old grass and dirt was pulled up, tilled, and laser graded, then new sod and infield dirt was put down.